List of Saw characters: Adam Stanheight

 Adam's name is seen in Saw V, as Special Agent Peter Strahm browses through FBI documents of potential Jigsaw victims.
 His name was listed as 'Adam Stanheight'.
 Adam also appears in archival footage in Saw VI and Saw 3D.

-Adam's decomposing corpse is seen in Saw II, Saw III, and Saw 3D.
-In Saw II: Flesh & Blood, Adam is mentioned in Tapp's files and audio tapes as having been hired by one of Tapp's colleagues to prove his wife was having an affair, implying this was why Tapp hired him.
+Adam's decomposing corpse is seen in Saw II, Saw III, Saw 3D and the post-credits scene of Saw X. In Saw II: Flesh & Blood, Adam is mentioned in Tapp's files and audio tapes as having been hired by one of Tapp's colleagues to prove his wife was having an affair, implying this was why Tapp hired him.